Alkizar/alkizar.github.io/_teaching/MUSA_74.md

 Legacy
 ======

 MUSA 74 had been taught at Berkeley for years before me.
-Initially it was officially listed in the math department under the name MATH 74, hence the somewhat arbitrary course code when later offered as a <a href="https://iande.berkeley.edu/ie-courses/decals">DeCal</a> under MUSA's banner.
+Initially it was officially listed in the math department under the name Math 74, hence the somewhat arbitrary course code when later offered as a <a href="https://iande.berkeley.edu/ie-courses/decals">DeCal</a> under MUSA's banner.
 Since my tenure as one of its instructors, the course has again been adopted by the math department as an official course taught in Fall semesters; during the Spring it is still taught by MUSA as a DeCal.

 Syllabus
 ======